 - Anthropology of state and public policy: reproductive rights, population policy and gender, environmental justice, displacement, privatization of common property resources

 - Civil society, social movements and NGOs

 - Multiple modernities and post-coloniality

 - Regional Focus: South Asia

-Exclusion as a Liberal Imperative: A New Version of an Old Story about Migration and Culture (with Evangelos Karagiannis), in: Bachmann-Medick, Doris/ Kugele, Jens (eds.): Critical Perspectives on Migration (Concepts for the Study of Culture, Vol. 7), Berlin, Boston: De Gruyter, 2017.
+Exclusion as a Liberal Imperative: Culture, Gender, and the Orientalization of Migration (with Evangelos Karagiannis), in: Bachmann-Medick, Doris/ Kugele, Jens (eds.): Migration: Changing Concepts, Critical Approaches (Concepts for the Study of Culture, Vol. 7), Berlin, Boston: De Gruyter, 229-252, 2018.

 Tensions of Refugee Politics in Europe (with Randall Hansen), in: Science, 353 (6303), 994-995, 2016.

 Border Crossings: Grenzverschiebungen und Grenzüberschreitungen in einer globalisierten Welt, Zürich: Vdf Hochschulverlag, 2016

 (Neo-)Koloniale Diskurse – Postkoloniale Gegendiskurse (with María do Mar Castro Varela and Nikita Dhawan), in: Diskursanalyse des (Post)Kolonialismus.
 Weinheim/Basel: Beltz Juventa / Zeitschrift für Diskursforschung Heft 3, Pp. 222-240, 2016.